nirmeshk/Hyper-parameter-Optimization/stand_alone_ga.md

 ### Threats to validity:
 - Our version of Genetic Algorithm (GA) uses continuous domination to compare each candidate with every other candidate in the population to rank the candidates.
 This is n^2 operation in the size population.
 This process becomes time consuming and we could not increase the population size above 500.
+- Diverence score, although logically seems to be a good metric to guide the optimization, it is something that we came up with, and are not sure about its validity.

 ### Future Work:
 The the parameters of GA to see which configuaration works best.